simplesamlphp/simplesamlphp-module-oidc/docker/nginx-certs/README.md

 Every 90 days these certificates expire.
-The upstream project/container will refresh its certs occassionaly and we can sync them here.
+The upstream project/container will refresh its certs occasionally, and we can sync them here.

 ```bash